The best of the Andes including antpittas and a plethora of hummingbirds!

 Day 8 – Guango Lodge and back to Quito

 We retrace our steps back up the eastern slopes, stopping to spend the morning birding the grounds of Guango Lodge.
 This is a particularly rich area, and we should encounter a wealth of exciting species – Andean Guan, Gray-breasted Mountain-Toucan, Turquoise and Inca Jays, Lacrimose and Buff-breasted Mountain-Tanagers, several hemispinguses – Black-headed, Black-capped and Black-eared, Masked Trogon, Andean Guan, Rufous-breasted Chat-Tyrant, Smoky Bush-Tyrant, Mountain Cacique, Dusky Piha and Slaty Brush-Finch.
 Hummingbirds include Mountain Velvetbreast, Tourmaline Sunangel, Golden-breasted and Glowing Pufflegs, Mountain Avocetbill, and White-bellied and Gorgeted Woodstars.
-We return to Quito in the late afternoon to connect with the Galapagos tour for the Welcome Dinner.
+Night in Quito.

 • Andean Condor